-We frequently get questions in our community about service dogs.
+We frequently get questions in our Community about service dogs.
 How do I get one, how much does it cost, is it right for me?
 We’ve put together some of the commonly asked questions to help you consider whether an autism service dog is right for your twins, triplets or quadruplets.

 What is an autism service dog?